 desert-adapted elephants.
 You may also see

-Hartman’s mountain zebras, giraffes, oryx,
+Hartman’s mountain zebras, giraffes, oryx and

-through the remote western sector,
+through the remote western sector towards

-saltpan dominates the centre of the park and
+the white saltpan that dominates the centre

-stay.
+Lodge (or similar), for a 2-night stay.
 (B, L, D)

 Full-day wildlife drive in Etosha National Park,